jaxcore/jaxcore-say/README.md

 ### Usage

-English (US) `en` is the default, but see below for how other languages can be used.
+English `en` is the default, but see below for how other languages can be used.

 ```
 import Speak from "jaxcore-speak";